stormreply/storm-library-for-terraform/docs/INSTALL-LIBRARY.md

     Follow these steps to configure your setup of the Storm Library for Terraform:

     <ol type="1">
-    1. In your forked _storm-library-for-terraform_ GitHub repository, go to _Actions_
+    <li> In your forked _storm-library-for-terraform_ GitHub repository, go to _Actions_</li>
-    1. If you click on _Actions_ for the first time, you will be shown a message that workflows are not (yet) enabled for this repository.
-Enable them by clicking on the highlighted button.
+    <li> If you click on _Actions_ for the first time, you will be shown a message
+    that workflows are not (yet) enabled for this repository.
+Enable them by clicking on the highlighted button.</li>
-    1. On the left-hand side, under _Actions_, choose and click the _Configure_ workflow
+    <li> On the left-hand side, under _Actions_, choose and click the _Configure_
+    workflow</li>
-    1. On the right-hand side, click _Run workflow_.
-Note: if you don't see the _Run workflow_ button, you are most likely logged into GitHub with some other identity than the owner of the forked repository.
-Switch your GitHub identity in that case.
+    <li> On the right-hand side, click _Run workflow_.
+Note: if you don't see the
+    _Run workflow_ button, you are most likely logged into GitHub with some other identity than the owner of the forked repository.
+Switch your GitHub identity in that case.</li>
-    1. In the panel that opens now:
+    <li> In the panel that opens now:

        - _Use workflow from_ Branch: main
        - As _AWS Access Domain_, enter the id or alias of your AWS Identity Center.